menzzana/geipac/docs/index.rst

 OPTIONS
 =======

-:-n, --appnegative: Set this flag if negative APP values should be included in permutation analysis
+:-h,--help: Displays available options.
 :-a, --apcalculation <d/e/c>: Sets how the attributable proportion should be calculated.

-  D calculates the proportion of the disease
+  *D* calculates the proportion of the disease.

-  E calculates the proportion of the effect
+  *E* calculates the proportion of the effect.

-  C calculates the corrected attributable proportion which takes negative values into consideration according to Hössjer et. al. (3)
+  *C* calculates the corrected attributable proportion which takes negative values into consideration according to Hössjer et. al. (3).

-  Default: D
+  **Default:** D
-:-b,--basename <basename>: Specifies the base name of the binary input files (i.e. the name of the files without their file extensions:
+:-b,--basename <basename>: Specifies the base name of the plink input files (i.e. the name of the files without their file extensions:
   .bed, .bim, .fam).
-:-c,--cutoff <n>: Specifies the minimum number of individuals in a group.
-The individuals are divided into groups
-  (case/controls with and without the environmental factor).
-If any of these groups have a count below this value, no analysis will be performed on that marker.
-Default: 5
-:-d,--model <type>: The model type to use (i.e. "dom" for dominant or "rec" for recessive.
+:-d,--model <type>: The model type to use

-:-h,--help: Displays this help text.
+  *dom* for dominant

+  *rec* for recessive.
 :-i,--ifile <file>: Specifies the input interaction variable file.
-Default: null
-:-f,--limitfile <file>: specifies a file containing significance limits for APP and MULT permutation calculations.
-When adding this option a total permutation file will also be printed.
-:-r,--iterations <iterations>: Sets the max number of iteration to perform when computing logistic regression (Default: 500)
-:-t,--threshold <threshold>: Sets the min stable threshold when computing logistic regression
-  (Default: 10E-3)
-:-m,--markerfile <file>: Specifies a file containing interaction markers targeted for analysis.
+If no interaction file is defined, interactions will be calculated from available data.
 :-o,--outputdir <path>: Specifies the directory where the output files will be stored.
-Default:
-  None (Creates a result directory automatically)
+If none is entered a result directory will be created automatically.

+  **Default:** None
 :-p,--permutations <count>: Specifies the number of case/control permutations to perform.
-Default: 0
   The permutation result fill will contain the p-value of each printed parameter.
   For APP and MULT the minimum p-value obtained whereas for other parameters the ratio of permuted values that are lower than the original value.
-  The logistic regression stability is expressed as the ratio of logistic regression analysis resolved before reaching max iterations.
+  The logistic regression stability is expressed as the ratio of logistic regression analysis below the threshold before reaching max iterations.

+  **Default:** 0
+:-f,--limitfile <file>: specifies a file containing significance limits for APP and MULT permutation calculations.
+When adding this option the output will also contain a total permutation file.
+:-n, --appnegative: Set this flag if negative APP values should be included in permutation analysis
+:-c,--cutoff <n>: Specifies the minimum number of individuals in a group.
+The individuals are divided into groups per marker (case/controls with and without the environmental factor).
+If any of these groups have a count below this value, no analysis will be performed on that marker.

+  **Default:** 5
+:-r,--iterations <iterations>: Sets the max number of iteration to perform when computing logistic regression.

+  **Default:** 500
+:-t,--threshold <threshold>: Sets the min stable threshold when computing logistic regression.

+  **Default:** 10E-3
+:-m,--markerfile <file>: Specifies a file containing interaction markers targeted for analysis.
 :-w,--rawpermutation:
-  Sets if permutation rawdata should be printed to result file (Default: No)
+  Sets if permutation rawdata should be written to result file.
-  With permutation rawdata output, the first row shows the original data, whereas the other rows are the permutated data
+  With permutation rawdata output, the first row shows the original data, whereas the other rows are the permutated data.

+  **Default:** No
 :-s,--seed <value>: Specifies the seed used by the PRNG.

-  Default: 123456789.
+  **Default:** 123456789.
 :-y,--phenotypes <filename>: Specifies a file for alternate mutiple phenotypes.
-  [Default: none]

 RECODE
 ======